Volver

 Edward Hromatka Oral History

 Videotaped oral history interview with Edward Hromatka.
 Inspired by President Kennedy, Hromatka was a Peace Corps volunteer in Ecuador from 1969 to 1972.
-He has remained an active alumnus and helped launch the National Peace Corps Association.Interview conducted at The Sixth Floor Museum at Dealey Plaza on August 12, 2011 by Stephen Fagin.
+He has remained an active alumnus and helped launch the National Peace Corps Association.Interview conducted at The Sixth Floor Museum at Dealey Plaza on Agosto 12, 2011 by Stephen Fagin.
 The interview is fifty-two minutes long.

 Edward Hromatka Oral History